pietrzakadrian/bank/README.md

 1. Clone this repository and enter the `frontend` directory
 2. Change `BASE_URL` in `/app/utils/api.js` to your localhost server
-3. Install the dependencies by running `npm install`
+3. Install the dependencies by running `yarn`
-4. Start the project by running `npm start`
+4. Start the project by running `yarn start`

 for **Backend**: